 Ministry of Service Alberta

 Albertans provided their feedback through an online survey and written submissions from July 23 to August 20, 2021.
 Thank you for your input, we are currently reviewing feedback.

 Stakeholders were also invited to complete the online survey and provide written submissions.
-Targeted focus groups are currently being planned.
+Targeted focus groups ended in early October, 2021.